khakhalin/notes/00_words_to_lookup.md

 # Top priorities

+* predictive coding
+* Learn conventions of unit testing in Python
 * install Pcharm
-* Read about Factory pattern
-* Read about setters and getters
-* Learn conventions of unit testing in Python
 * How sites talk to mysql now?
 * docker - what and how
     * Flask docker file (allegedly 80% of what one needs for a typical deployment)